moq-wg/moq-transport/draft-ietf-moq-transport.md

 an UNSUBSCRIBE message, a sender's decision to abandon the subscription, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

-A sender might deliver all objects in a Subgroup to the QUIC stream, including a FIN, and then reset the stream because any retransmissions are unnecessary due to any of the reset conditions above being met.
-In this case, the receiving application would receive the FIN if and only if all objects were, in fact, delivered.
-The application can therefore ignore a RESET_STREAM if it receives FIN.
+A sender might send all objects in a Subgroup and the FIN on a QUIC stream, and then reset the stream.
+In this case, the receiving application would receive the FIN if and only if all objects were sent.
+If the application receives all data on the stream and the FIN, it can ignore any RESET_STREAM it receives.

 If a sender does not deliver any objects from a Subgroup of a subscribed Group, it MAY send a STREAM_HEADER_SUBGROUP on a new data stream, with no objects, and